scottpcs/Agentopia/agentopia-summary.md

 ## Conclusion

 Agentopia has made significant progress in creating a user-friendly platform for AI workflow design and execution.
-The recent improvements in API key management, security, and error handling have greatly enhanced the application's reliability and usability.
+The recent improvements in multi-agent support, user interface, and error handling have greatly enhanced the application's capabilities and usability.
 As we move forward, the focus will be on expanding capabilities, improving performance, and adding features that support more complex and collaborative AI workflows.

-Last updated: October 7, 2024
+Last updated: October 10, 2024